rish-16/CS3244-Tutorial-Material/README.md

 > The link to the slides for all my tutorials can be found in the `README.md` in each week's respective folder.

-I have also added a collection of FAQs asked by my students at the end of class, split by the topics covered in this module.
-You can find it in [`questions/`](https://github.com/rish-16/CS3244-Tutorial-Material/tree/main/questions).
-It's a growing list so stay tuned for updates added every week.

 ## Exam Resources
 I've prepared some extra resources that might aid you in your exam preparation.
 You can find the files here: